n8acl/dapnet_paging_gateway/docs/configure_freepbx.md

 # Configure FreePBX/Asterisk

-Now that we have the scripts configured and the database built, the last step before we can run anything is to configure FreePBX and Asterisk.
+Now that we have the scripts configured and the database built, the last step before we are done is to configure FreePBX and Asterisk.

 Note that you should already have a FreePBX/Asterisk instance installed and configured.
 That is outside the scope of this document/project.
 There are plenty of guides online to help you do that.